HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 **How do I switch between CPU and GPU processing?**

-The `launch.sh` script includes a `-g` flag to enable GPU processing.
+The `Linux_launch.sh` script includes a `-g` flag to enable GPU processing (if a configure Nvidia Graphic Card can be found on your device).
 If `-g` is set, the notebook will run on an Nvidia GPU-enabled Docker image.
 Otherwise, it will use a CPU image.

 **Can I use my own custom notebook?**